ianrastall/text-utils/books/ada/book-ada-02.md

 Therac-25 radiation therapy overdoses (1985-1987)—implemented largely in assembly with minimal safeguards—showed how missing validation layers, weak process control, and insufficient tooling can combine to deadly effect.
-Ada's designers did not claim that types alone would prevent such failures, but they argued that strong compile-time guarantees form an essential foundation for building safer, auditable systems.
+Ada's designers did not claim that types alone would prevent such failures; rather, they argued that strong compile-time guarantees provide one of several reinforcing mechanisms required for building safer, auditable systems.

 **Modern Relevance**: In today's world of autonomous vehicles, medical devices, and aerospace systems, the stakes are higher than ever.
 A single